 Morah Shira Greenwald

-Morah Shira is graduating in June 2019 from Touro College with a dual Bachelor’s Degree in Early Childhood General and Special Education, with a concentration in Judaic Studies.
+Morah Shira is graduated in June 2019 from Touro College with a dual Bachelor’s Degree in Early Childhood General and Special Education, with a concentration in Judaic Studies.
 At Touro, she maintained a 4.0 GPA, received an academic scholarship each semester, and was awarded a separate grant given to the two highest achieving Education students in the college.

 Before Touro, she graduated as Salutatorian of Ateres Bais Yaakov Elementary and High School near Monsey, NY.
 Following high school, Shira continued on to Me’ohr Bais Yaakov Teacher’s Seminary in Jerusalem.